diffix/reference/docs/glossary.md

 ## d-row - database row

 A row from the database.
 As supposed to an [i-row](#irow---intermediate-row) which can contain arbitrary additional metadata.

+## entity

+An **entity** is a thing we look to protect through anonymization.
+In older versions of Diffix we used **user**, but have since moved away from this term as it implies that what is being protected is always a human being.

+An entity might be a human being (such as a patient or customer), but it could equally well be some abstract thing like a circuit, computer, or cell phone.

+An entity might have multiple AIDs associated with it.
+For example we have might have the AIDs `customer_no`, `ssn` and `email` all associated with the a customer entity.

 ## i-row - intermediate row